mathematic-inc/vscode-latex/README.md

 ## Configuration Files

-> **Warning.** Since we don't parse configuration files, we don't know what options are ahead of time so we ignore all options if a configuration is found for a particular function.
+> **Warning.** Since we don't parse configuration files, we don't know what options exist ahead of time so we ignore all options if a configuration is found for a particular function.
 In particular, if a formatter configuration is found, the `formatter.columnLimit` option and VS Code's tab size/"indent or spaces" options are ignored.

 Configuration files are resolved through this extension rather than through the formatter/linter.
 The resolution algorithm is a superset of theirs.